128technology/docs/docs/ts_logs.md

 -rw-rw-rw-+  1 root  root   2907035 Apr  2 13:59 zookeeperServer.log
 ```

 You may have noticed that some log files are approximately 10MB large and others that have a `file-name.#.log` format.
-128T rotates logs when it starts and if a log file reaches 10MB in size.
+The SSR rotates logs when it starts and if a log file reaches 10MB in size.
 There are a maximum number of 25 rotated files per process before the oldest one gets deleted.

-Each process that runs on a 128T writes to its own log.
-You can view the processes on your 128T by issuing the command `show system processes` in the PCLI:
+Each process that runs on an SSR writes to its own log.
+You can view the processes on your SSR by issuing the command `show system processes` in the PCLI:

 ```
 admin@branchoffice1.seattlesite1# show system processes